shoaibms/mofa_transformer/README.md

 - This work was supported by Agriculture Victoria Research
 - We thank the HyperSeq dataset authors for making their data publicly available
-- Special thanks to the MOFA+ and PyTorch development teams